mehapps/webhook/README.md

     docker compose --env-file .env up -d
     ```

 7. If you're using BlueBubbles, create a new Webhook in the `API & Webhooks` section of the BlueBubbles Server settings.
 Enter the server address and port, followed by `bluebubbles-webhook`.
-Then make sure to select `New Messages` and `Message Updates`
+Then make sure to select `New Messages` and `Message Updates`.

     ![Server configuration](./assets/SCR-20241204-200837.png)